 Workplace Sexual Harassment Lawyer in NY and NJ

-What Is Sexual Harassment in New York City and New Jersey?
+What Is Workplace Sexual Harassment in New York City and New Jersey?

 An all-too-common form of employment discrimination in New York and New Jersey is sexual harassment, which manifests itself in many forms.
 Sexual harassment not only damages the victim’s morale and ability to work, but also their outlook on life and their life outside of work, including their relationship with family members.

 The New York City and New Jersey sexual harassment lawyers at Akin Law Group know that the effects of sexual harassment in the workplace can be emotionally and financially devastating.
-They are ready to use their legal knowledge and courtroom experience with sexual harassment cases to protect your rights as an New York or New Jersey employee and your dignity as a person.
+Our sexual harassment lawyers are ready to use their legal knowledge and courtroom experience with New York City sexual harassment cases to protect your rights as an New York or New Jersey employee and your dignity as a person.
 Nobody should have to work in an environment where sexual harassment is the status quo.
 If you believe that you have been sexually harassed at work, call our sexual harassment attorneys in New York City and New Jersey today to schedule a FREE sexual harassment consultation.

 Quid pro quo sexual harassment occurs when an employer, supervisor, or manager bases various employment decisions upon whether an employee complies with sexual demands.
 The manager or employer may demand that an employee go out on a date, have sexual intercourse, or allow the employer to touch her in certain ways in order for her to keep her job or obtain a promotion.
 In quid pro quo sexual harassment cases, the employee often needs to prove that a tangible employment action, such as firing, demoting, or a refusal to promote occurred as a result of his or her refusal to comply with demands for sex.
 Since most people are inherently aware that it is wrong or unlawful to sexually proposition an employee, they will often try to disguise the discrimination / retaliation with work performance or some other unrelated act.
 If you believe you have been the victim of quid pro quo sexual harassment contact the New York City and New Jersey sexual harassment lawyers at the Akin Law Group.